MonoGame/MonoGame.Samples/FuelCell/Documentation/7-FuelCell-Finishing Touches.md

     }

     fuelCarrier.Draw(gameCamera.ViewMatrix, gameCamera.ProjectionMatrix);

     DrawStats();
 }
 ```

-At this point, the game displays both the splash and gameplay screens.
-Only the win/loss screen remains.
+At this point, the game can now display either the splash or gameplay screens.
+We are still missing the win/loss screen, which we will add next.

 ![Gameplay screen](Images/07-02-GamePlay.png)
 Figure 2.
 Gameplay Screen for FuelCell

 ## Implementing the Game Won/Game Lost Screens

 The win/loss screens are similar, differing only in the initial text.
 From either screen, the player can choose to play another game or exit FuelCell.
 For this reason, you will implement both screens using a single function.
-That function, DrawWinOrLoss, accepts a string parameter with the appropriate message.
+That function, `DrawWinOrLoss`, accepts a string parameter with the appropriate message.

-First, let us modify the Update method to check for player input after a game.
-Add the following code after the check for GameState.Running:
+First, let us modify the `Update` method to check for player input after a game finishes.
+Add the following code after the `IF` check for `GameState.Running`:

 ```csharp
 if ((currentGameState == GameState.Won) || (currentGameState == GameState.Lost))